Fancy Colored Diamonds Overview: Pink Blue Yellow Meaning Value and Insights

 • Pink diamonds result from crystal lattice distortion

 Fancy colored diamonds are categorized based on color tone, hue, and saturation.
-The Gemological Institute of America (GIA) uses a specialized grading system that includes terms such as:
+The Gemological Institute of America (GIA) uses a specialized grading system to evaluate color intensity.

 • Fancy Light